jainnayushi/React_Articles/React-Overview-Properties.md

 ## 8. Declarative UI
 This feature enables react code to be easily readable and debuggable.
 That  too UI are not just for web but for mobile as well with React Native

+To clear more such topics and diving deep into React Js Stay Connected!
+Happy Learning :}

+- Article by Ayushi Jain